Lead Sources

 Tips

-- Be specific with your sources.
+• Be specific with your sources.
 "Google" is too vague.
-Use "Google Search," "Google Ads," and "Google Business Profile" as separate sources.
+Use separate entries for search, ads, and business profile traffic.

 Was this article helpful?